+The Building and Site.
 The building in which the convention was held was Auburn's Town Hall.
 Like many municipal buildings of the period, it was designed for multiple uses, some of which were meant to earn income for the village.
 Town Hall housed village offices, the jail, a public market, and the upstairs exhibition hall.

 Meeting in Corning Hall, then Auburn's principal meeting space, village trustees voted on July 7, 1835, to construct a "market and public hall."
 The building was designed by John A. Hagaman.
 Construction cost $30,000.
 Contractor Charles W. Pomeroy laid the cornerstone in early 1836 and completed construction in 1837—as it happened, not long before the Panic of 1837 triggered financial chaos that would likely have delayed or ended construction had it struck earlier.